Does performing strenuous exercise regularly at gym workouts or classes affect the health of your scalp and your hair?

-Vitamins and minerals that you need to consume in balanced amounts to support hair growth; Vitamin D, Vitamin E, Vitamin C, and all the B Vitamins, Magnesium, Iron (heme iron contained in red meat, chicken and fish, is higher quality than non-heme iron), Copper, Zinc — be mindful of a risk of toxicity with Vitamin A, Calcium and Selenium.
+Vitamins and minerals that you need to consume in balanced amounts to support hair growth; Vitamin D, Vitamin E, Vitamin C, and all the B Vitamins, Magnesium, Iron (heme iron contained in red meat, chicken, and fish, is higher quality than non-heme iron contained in plant foods), Copper, Zinc — be mindful of the risk of toxicity with Vitamin A, Calcium and Selenium.
 Micronutrient imbalance can also hinder interrelated absorption.

 If you can’t eat enough kcals consider reducing your exercise regimen intensity or take rest days.

 Perhaps you’ve experienced symptoms of physical stress during or after exercise …. shaking, shivers, or sickness?
 Initially, when homeostasis is threatened the fight or flight stress reaction will occur, adrenaline will surge; constant flooding of adrenaline is exhausting on the body, too much exercise stress will not compliment health, adrenaline surges only convert the effect of exercise on the body into a negative experience.